Hessian-based Lagrangian closure theory for passive scalar turbulence: Introduction

 where $\mathbf{u}$ is the fluid velocity field and $\kappa$ is the diffusion coefficient.
 In this paper we take summation for repeated indices of tensors and vectors.
 Now the Lagrangian derivative of $\theta$ may vanish in the inertial-convective range (essentially equivalent to a limit case $\kappa\to 0$), so the scalar value may be conserved along the Lagrangian trajectory.
-As a result, Lagrangian closure based on the scalar field overestimates the turbulence-mixing effect of scalar, lacking a quantitative predictability in scalar-variance spectrum.
+In the framework of turbulence closure, this is cast into the long-time memory effect of the scalar correlation.
+As a result, in the Lagrangian closure based on the scalar field, the memory of scalar field survives for long time exceeding the turbulence timescale, which indeed disagree to the Kolmogorov-Obukhov-Corrsin theory.
+Then, eventually, conventional Lagrangian closure overestimates the turbulence-mixing effect of scalar, lacking a quantitative predictability in scalar-variance spectrum.
 As carefully remarked by Refs. \cite{Kaneda81,Kaneda07}, turbulence closure may be improved by alternative choice of the representative variables properly representing the physics of our concern, which is a central issue to be adressed in the present work.
 A pioneering work of the \emph{rotation-invariant strain-based LRA} (RI-LRA \cite{GNK00}) chooses the pure-strain statistics as alternative representatives to conventional Lagrangian velocity statistics, which is essentially inspired by the idea of strain-based ALHDIA (SBALHDIA) \cite{KH78}.
 Application of RI-LRA to two-dimensional passive scalar turbulence yields, with the help of DNS data and some additional approximations, better prediction of the scalar-variance spectrum in the viscous-convective range, which is substantially due to consideration of the random straining motion of fluid.
 Likewise, modification on the representatives still has some possibilities to improve predictability of the scalar-closure models.